 By virtue of the model's integrability, this macroscopic fidelity can be unified into a concise product over all independent momentum modes in the Brillouin zone:

-where the indices $k$ and $k'$ denote the allowed discrete momenta in the parity sectors of the reference ground state at $h$ and the perturbed ground state at $h'$, respectively.
-Depending on the relative location of $h$ and $h'$ in the complex parameter plane, many-body fidelity zeros emerge through two distinct scenarios based on parity sector occupancy.
+where the indices $k$ and $k'$ denote the allowed discrete momenta in the parity sectors of the reference ground state at $h_{x}$ and the perturbed ground state at $h'_{x}$, respectively.
+Depending on the relative location of $h_{x}$ and $h'_{x}$ in the complex parameter plane, many-body fidelity zeros emerge through two distinct scenarios based on parity sector occupancy.

-The first scenario corresponds to the inter-sector multi-body zeros, occurring when the absolute ground state undergoes a macroscopic parity crossover ($h$ and $h'$ reside in different sectors).
+The first scenario corresponds to the inter-sector many-body zeros, occurring when the absolute ground state undergoes a macroscopic parity crossover ($h_{x}$ and $h'_{x}$ reside in different sectors).
 In this case, the momenta $k \in \{k_e\}$ and $k' \in \{k_o\}$ (or vice versa) belong to different discrete grids.
 Because wavefunctions from orthogonal parity sectors are strictly orthogonal, the overlap in Eq.~(\ref{eq:unified_fidelity}) vanishes whenever the real part of the macroscopic gap closes ($\mathrm{Re}[\Delta E_{\mathrm{2D}}(h_x)] = 0$).
-This mechanism rigorously predicts non-Hermitian topological phase transitions \cite{Sun2026_1}.
+This mechanism analytically predicts non-Hermitian topological phase transitions \cite{Sun2026_1}.
 As illustrated in Fig.~\ref{fig:static}(b), for a finite lattice, these inter-sector zeros form discrete radiating roots anchoring the phase boundary.
-Tracking the critical field $h_c$ reveals a robust finite-size scaling towards the thermodynamic limit (TL) [Fig.~\ref{fig:static}(c)], establishing the definitive non-Hermitian phase diagram mapped in Fig.~\ref{fig:static}(d), where the topological phase transition strictly occurs at $|h|/J = 1$.
-As explicitly derived in Appendix \ref{app:gap_zeros}, inside the unit circle ($|h_x| \le J$), these macroscopic inter-sector zeros analytically form perfect radiating lines in the asymptotic limit:
+Tracking the critical field $h_c$ reveals a robust finite-size scaling extrapolation towards the infinite system size [Fig.~\ref{fig:static}(c)], establishing the definitive non-Hermitian phase diagram mapped in Fig.~\ref{fig:static}(d), where the topological phase transition strictly occurs at $|h_{x}|/J = 1$.
+Assuming a symmetric scaling path $L_x = L_y = L$, the effective chain length scales as $N_{eff} = L$, ensuring a well-defined asymptotic limit.
+As explicitly derived in Appendix B, inside the unit circle ($|h_x| \le J$), these macroscopic inter-sector zeros form radiating lines following the asymptotic analytical solution:

 Conversely, outside the unit circle ($|h_x| > J$), the inter-sector zeros are governed by finite-size vacuum energy corrections, forming curved contours that asymptotically merge with the single-particle branch cuts.